Skip to content Skip to Live Chat

 1. Submit an RSVP via the commencement web site (available at wgu.edu/commencement).

-To RSVP, you must have either your Graduation Application submitted to the Student Records department or be enrolled in your final course, such as capstone, final certification, or demonstration teaching.
+To RSVP, you must have either your Graduation Application submitted to the Student Records department or be enrolled in your final course, such as capstone, final certification, or student teaching.
 If you don’t currently meet this requirement, wait to RSVP until the requirement is met.

 Students who are enrolled in their final course may submit an email to commencement@wgu.edu with "Final Course" in subject line along with desired commencement ceremony.